hargarpay/bitfinex-assignment/README.md

         - This is use to submit order to the orderBooks instance on the client
     - GET `http://localhost:<client-port>/broadcast-order`
         - This is use handle the broadcast from the server to all clients except the client that submitted the order.
 - The **broadcast_order** is only annouce whenever the order is submitted by client.
-This broadcast to all clients except the client that create the order.
+This broadcast to all clients except the client that submit the order.